Removing Your Geotextile Tubes from Your Beach

 Geotextile Tube Removal along Lake Michigan Shoreline

 We have the expertise, experience, and heavy equipment necessary to remove geotextile tubes along the West Michigan lakeshore, whether your erosion control bags were installed by us or another provider.
+Learn more about our temporary geotextile tube removal services.

 Send us a message and let’s connect to maintain your beach the way you want it to be!